SincereAndrade/Fried-Chicken-Recipe/README.md

-# Fried-Chicken-Recipe
+# About
 Simple way to make fried chicken that anyone can understand.
+Fun and delicious for the whole family!